Licence for arranging accomodation for other people's dogs

 You need a licence if you are a franchise operator or arrange for the provision of accommodation for other people's dogs.
 A licence is required in each local authority area where the provision is made.

 This applies to those arranging for the provision of accommodation for other people's cats and dogs, for example, businesses which connect pet owners with people willing to look after their animals for no fee (just minor expenses).
 The accommodation provided in these circumstances must meet the licence conditions, and it is the responsibility of the business to ensure that this is the case.
 As the licensing authority, we need to be satisfied that the conditions are met in all of the accommodation provided.
-The business must provide (and keep updated) a list of their associated premises.
+The business must provide (and keep updated) to us, a list of their associated premises.
 This applies to arranging for dog boarding in kennels, cat boarding, home boarding or dog day care.

 How does the licence work?